-- Add the flour, cream of tartar, baking soda, baking powder, salt, spices to the butter/sugar mixture.
+- Add the dry ingredients to the butter/sugar mixture.
 Mix together with a rubber spatula or wooden smooth until a dough forms.

-- Mix together the remaining 1/2 cup of granulated sugar and 1 teaspoon of cinnamon.
+- Mix together the remaining 1/2 cup of granulated sugar and 1 teaspoon of cinnamon for the topping.
 Roll each of the cookie dough balls in the cinnamon-sugar mixture and arrange onto the prepared baking sheets, about 2 inches apart.

 - Bake for 9-11 minutes or until the edges appear set and the centers are still soft.

 - Allow cookies to cool on the baking sheets for 5 minutes before transferring to a wire rack to cool completely.

 - Store cookies in an air tight container at room temperature for up to 1 week.